LucasGitShare/AQUILA-Simulator/README.md

 ----------------------------------------------------------------------------------

 This is a InGaAs/GaAs version of  AQUILA based on the work of Dr. Martin Rother
+Thank Dr. Martin Rother for his permission and feedback.
 You are also find his work via http://www.rotherland.de/en/aquila.html

 The redistributed version include strain effect to simulate symmetric InGaAs/GaAs quantum well.